Photographic Style - A How To Guide

 We Really Do Make Our Own Reality

-Whether negative or positive what matters more than the experience itself is what we make of that experience.
-We cannot always control what happens to us, but we can control what we make of those experiences.
+Please remember while we cannot always control what happens to us, we can control what we make of those experiences.

 Photography | A Life Of Meaning